-- 1) The DCMF has one division called the Frauen-Bundesliga (Women's National Division). - 2) The Women's National Division is divided into preliminary and final rounds. - 3) The preliminary round is divided into the following groups, which include the following regions:
+- 1) The DCMF has one division called the Frauen-Bundesliga (Women's National Division). - 2) The Women's National Division is divided into preliminary and final rounds. - 3) The preliminary round is divided into groups, which are finalised by the DCB Sports Committee (DCB-SPA) before the season. - 4) The structure and mode of qualification for the final round is finalised by the DCB Sports Committee (DCB-SPA) and communicated to the clubs and regions before the season.